Nerwyn/android-tv-card/README.md

 The svg path was copied from [SimpleIcon](https://simpleicons.org/?q=hbo).
 Although you can use [this integration](https://github.com/vigonotion/hass-simpleicons) for using icons from SimpleIcons (there's also one for [fontawesome](https://github.com/thomasloven/hass-fontawesome)).

-I highly recommend using a service like [iLoveIMG Resize SVG](https://www.iloveimg.com/resize-image/resize-svg) to resize any icons you find to 24x24 pixels so that they render correctly, and [this SVG path editor](https://yqnn.github.io/svg-path-editor/) to modify the icons to properly fit within the 24x24 pixel window.
+I highly recommend using a website like [iLoveIMG Resize SVG](https://www.iloveimg.com/resize-image/resize-svg) to resize any icons you find to 24x24 pixels so that they render correctly, and [this SVG path editor](https://yqnn.github.io/svg-path-editor/) to modify the icons to properly fit within the 24x24 pixel window.

 Having defined the custom icon, you can use it on any custom button: